rbaumgar/monitor-demo-app/application-monitoring.md

 ## Create a New Project

 Create a new project (for example monitor-demo) and give a normal user (such as developer) admin rights onto the project.
-Add the new created role (monitoring-edit) to the user:
+Add the newly created role (monitoring-edit) to the user:

 ```shell
 $ oc new-project monitor-demo